-EED596 Kinesthetic Intelligence and Critical Thinking - 3 credits kinesthetic intelligence framework.
+EED596 Kinesthetic Intelligence and Critical Thinking - 3 credits promote critical thinking.
+This course will allow participants to structure physical activities, games and simulation that will assess problem solving and learning styles.
+Students will have the opportunity to translate other intelligences into a kinesthetic intelligence framework.
 Think of it - body/physical activities that simulate the mathematical and musical learner!!
 This course is appropriate for those preparing to work with groups of any size and is essential for educators, counselors and community leaders looking for new ways to simulate thinking.
 (3)